TugboatQA/docs/building-a-preview/work-with-base-previews/index.md

 ![Set multiple Base Previews](../../_images/set-multiple-base-previews.png)

-Keep in mind that when you've selected multiple Base Previews, every new Preview build (including automated builds from pull requests) will create a build from _each_ Base Preview.
+When you've selected multiple Base Previews, every new Preview build (including automated builds from pull requests) will create a build from _each_ Base Preview.
 In my sample project, I've set two base Previews, and building a Preview from a new PR automatically created two Previews - one for each Base Preview.

 ![Multiple Base Previews generating multiple Preview builds](../../_images/multiple-base-preview-builds.png)